 Where to Stay

 The fantastic Many Glacier car campground is located at the terminus of the Many Glacier Entrance road, one mile past the Many Glacier Hotel.
-The campground has 109 sites and as of November 2016 fees are $23 per night.
+The campground has 109 sites and as of April 2020 fees are $23 per night.
 Be forewarned: describing Many Glacier Campground as busy in the summer months is nothing short of an understatement.
 From mid-June to Labor Day, the campground almost universally fills well before noon.
 As of 2016, the NPS has implemented a reservation system and half the sites are reservable in advance.
 The remaining sites are available on a first-come, first-serve basis only.
-If you do not have a reservation, I recommend arriving before 7am to line up in the queue of walk-up campers.
-Information on historic campground fill times, reservations and camping regulations can be found on the NPS camping webpage
+Arrive early (7am or earlier) to line up in the queue for walk-up camping.
+Information on historic campground fill times, reservations and camping regulations can be found on the NPS camping webpage.

 Red Tape, Safety, Wildlife, etc.